 Each oscillator has two 1v/Octave inputs dedicated to it that are summed together, under the row of 4, the 2 on the left are for the Sine oscillator and 2 on the right are for the variable harmonic.
 The outermost inputs on each side have a switch underneath that can invert the signal (so the values from your sequencer are subtracted instead of added).
-The Evolve harmonic control also has a calibrated 1v/oct input with switch.
-Successful FM patches may involve using the on board multiple jack to control several aspects of the voice in parallel, for example applying the output from the sequencer to the carrier and modulator will give the same results that are found in classic FM synths like the DX7 and software based on them.
-An additional sequencer controlling the carrier or the modulator can dynamically vary the ratio.
+The Evolve harmonic control also has a 1v/oct input with switch (be aware the Evolve 1v/oct input cannot accept negative voltages, negative voltages can only be accessed by using the panel switch to invert a positive voltage internally).

-For correct operation 0V / signal ground on the power supply must be linked to mains earth.
-Please ask for advice regarding correct installation if unsure.
+Safe studio practice for working with electronic devices (moreso those in metal casing) necessitates 0V / signal ground on the power supply being linked to mains earth.
 Hinton Instruments Full Power PSU exceeds the necessary requirements for a low noise, reliable and safe supply.

 Output impedances 100 ohm.
 Input impedances for audio and ordinary control are 10k ohm.
 1v/oct are many Gigohm.

 Audio output voltages are roughly +/-10V (20V peak to peak).